tarrenj/ZenBot/README.md

     base word counts off steps from BotName rather then position in message to allow for mid message bot useage Fix parse mode setting so @smrtz and @movrcx won't get flagged in the about message.
 Currently, it just uses their github....

+TODO Tomorrow:
+    Test getUserToken and getUserName with both 'smrtz' and '@smrtz' Test fireAway with and without channel